Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-one.md

 ___
 ![](/images/cmio/7.png)
 ___
-8. Still in your app target, go to **Info** and add the key `Privacy - Camera Usage Description` with a description of `Camera Extension` and while you're here, just to avoid a distracting warning later, add the key `App Category` and set it to `Utility`.
+8. Still in your app target, go to **Info** and add the key `Privacy - Camera Usage Description` with a description of `Camera Extension` and while you're here, just to avoid a distracting warning later, add the key `App Category` and set it to `Utilities`.
 ___
 ![](/images/cmio/8a.png)
 ___